tvast/backend-node-js-amadeus-search-flight-API/README.md

 ---

-## NodeJS app for working with anadeus app
+## NodeJS app for working with amadeus app

 Hello folks.
 Today we'll learn how to start your proof of concept for a disruptive travel agency with the self service Amadeus API.